seancarmody/Protovis-Loader/readme.txt

 * The first release of the plugin.

 == Upgrade Notice ==

+= 0.2.1 =
+* Bug fix: update required for charts to display in some browsers.

 = 0.2.0 =
 Upgrade to get the first cut of CSS styling.